Even if your skin’s generally smooth and hydrated, there’s a good chance you suffer from dry skin in at least area: your elbows.

 First and foremost, dry elbows can be the result of too much time spent in the water without moisturizing enough afterward, so limiting your shower or tub time may be beneficial.
 Experts say that lowering the water temperature is also a must.
 Hot water can zap the moisture from your skin, so aim for a more moderate heat level.

-If you’re using scented soap or body wash, consider going fragrance-free.
+If you’re using scented soap or body wash, consider going fragrance-.
 Scented washes or products with alcohol can often dry out your skin.
-If you decide to try a new product, opt for a body wash with added moisturizer.
+If you decide try a new product, opt for a body wash with added moisturizer.

 2) Apply A Quality Moisturizer